citizenfx/fivem-docs/content/docs/server-manual/server-commands.md

 NOTE: Using this convar also opts you into using `sv_experimentalStateBagsHandler` and `sv_experimentalOneSyncPopulation`

-As of July 2025, this is enabled by default.
+This is set to true by default.

 ### `sv_httpFileServerProxyOnly [true|false]`